 It’s important to note that, unlike some product purchases, you can’t use your FSA debit card to pay for transportation expenses.
 Instead, you must submit a claim reimbursement to your FSA administrator.

 Have your eye on a new pair of shades?
-Prescription sunglasses, glasses, and contact lenses are FSA-eligible.
-Eye exams are also covered, so make sure to schedule an appointment!
+In addition to contact lenses, prescription sunglasses and eyeglasses are FSA-eligible.
+Eye exams are also covered, so make sure to schedule an eye exam if it's time.